InnovationDesignConsortium/revit_standards_addin/README.md

   ]
 }
 ```

-Its been designed so that a firm deploying the addin can only apply it to select projects and when ready apply a default set of rules to all projects.
+We took this approach so a firm deploying the addin can only apply it to select projects and when ready apply a default set of rules to all projects.
 If a file doesn't match any of the Regex fules found in the config.json, none of the rules will apply.

+The config file is evaluated top to bottom and thus the "last one wins" if a file matches more then one criteria.

 [Documentation] ([https://docs.google.com/document/d/1RsWmZouS6jPszB60BpDToNKCkMIO1Pc8LKXXLXn-4O0/edit?usp=sharing](https://docs.google.com/document/d/1C9JdVicjKdV8yUelszdzi-aJxLn5y9Hm/edit?usp=sharing&ouid=113873482648746687410&rtpof=true&sd=true))